artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 ### What is TypeScript?

 TypeScript is a programming language - it contains all of JavaScript, and then a bit more.
-Using our example above, lets compare the scripts for "Hello, Danger" in JavaScript vs TypeScript:
+Using our example above, let's compare the scripts for "Hello, Danger" in JavaScript vs TypeScript:

 ```js
 // JavaScript